There are lots of ways to get involved in the Pacific Garden Program.

 - Students are particularly encouraged to make the garden part of their course curriculum.
 If you would like to do a project in the garden to earn Research or Internship credits, get in touch and we can help arrange it.

 - You could take over and plant your own garden plot.
-The Sacramento Community Garden is maintained entirely by members of the campus community who maintain their own plots - see the Sacramento Community Garden page.
-A portion of the Robb Garden is maintained as a community garden, and there are some allotments available - see the Robb Garden page.
+The Community Garden on the Sacramento campus is maintained entirely by members of the campus community who maintain their own plots - see the Community Garden in Sacramento page.
+A portion of the Robb Garden is given over to community allotments, and there are some allotments available - see the Robb Garden page.

 - Interested in getting periodic updates from the Pacific Garden Program?
 Join our email list by sending a message to RobbGarden@pacific.edu.